Mickey Mouse universe: Portis

-In Mickey Mouse Funhouse, Willie lives in the medieval location of Majestica where his castle is in the sky.
-Will Ryan recorded some dialogue before his death.
-In later appearances, the role was recast to Brock Powell.

-Dangerous Dan and Idgit the Midget

-"Dangerous" Dan McBoo and Idgit (sometimes spelled "Idjit") "the Midget" are a pair of criminals created by Paul Murry in the 1966 comics story Treasure of Oomba Loomba.
-The large and overweight Dangerous Dan is the brawn of the duo while the balding and diminutive Idgit is its brain.
-They appeared as recurring antagonists of Mickey Mouse in various comic book stories.

-Emil Eagle

-Emil Eagle is a mad scientist and, as his name suggests, an anthropomorphic eagle, who first appeared in 1966 in the Donald Duck universe as a rival for Gyro Gearloose.
-He has since appeared alternatively in the Donald Duck and Mickey Mouse universes.
-In the latter universe, he is a recurring antagonist for Mickey Mouse and, in particular, for Goofy in his Super Goof incarnation, in which case Emil Eagle becomes a kind of Lex Luthor.

 Charlie Doublejoke

 Charlie Doublejoke (original Italian name Vito Doppioscherzo) is a criminal genius with a penchant for elaborate jokes and pranks.
 An anthropomorphic dog, he was created in 2004 by Casty (plot) and Massimo de Vita (art) and has since been a recurring antagonist in Italian comics stories.
 Besides his signature laugh "Wah-wah-wah", a characteristic of his is the bowler hat that he does not only like to wear, but that also informs the shape of his transportation devices.

-In a manner similar to the Joker, Charlie Doublejoke often not only pulls pranks on Mickey and the police, but betrays his own partners in crime as well, escaping alone with the booty.
+In a manner similar to the Joker, Doublejoke often not only pulls pranks on Mickey and the police, but betrays his own partners in crime as well, escaping alone with the booty.

 He is so manipulative and charismatic that he managed to fool the entirety of Mouseton into thinking he was a good guy more than once, with Mickey usually being the only one skeptical of him (according to his debut story "The Magnificent Doublejoke", they were schoolmates until Charlie's habits of bullying others had gone so far that he was expelled from school).